 Silkroad hosts Silkroad Home Sessions, a virtual concert mini-series featuring artists sharing short, musical performances.

-Bow Market launches Safe Supply Outdoor Grocery Store, a touchless shopping experience for fresh food and essential goods starting April 1.
+Bow Market launches Safe Supply Outdoor Grocery Store, a touchless shopping experience for fresh food and essential goods.

 Talks and Seminars

-Boston University School of Public Health hosts a webinar on Politics, Health, and Coronavirus on April 2.
+Boston University School of Public Health launched a virtual Coronavirus Seminar Series.

-Boston Playwrights' Theatre hosts the Boston Theater Marathon XXII: Special Zoom Edition, readings of ten-minute plays by New England playwrights, starting April 1.
+Boston Playwrights' Theatre hosts the Boston Theater Marathon XXII: Special Zoom Edition, readings of ten-minute plays by New England playwrights.

 Apollinaire Theatre Company launched Apollinaire At Home, a free online play and film script reading series.